Intensive Norwegian Summer Course

 The Norwegian Summer Course is fun and challenging, and a good way to learn Norwegian while making new friends and learning about your host country.
 Every summer, we welcome 150 students from all over the world.

-The course is organized by the NTNU’s Office of International Relations, and is open for students who will stay for an exchange period at NTNU.
+The course is organized by the NTNU’s Office of International Relations, and is open for new exchange students at NTNU.

 The language course